To report a main break or other emergency

 How much will it cost?

-MWU has budgeted about $6,500,000 for construction.
+MWU is currently estimating $7.4 million for construction.
 We are still looking at several different options for reconstruction which vary in vost.

 Will my water rates go up as a result of this project?

 MWU develops a Capital Improvement Program (CIP) annually to update existing facilities, construct additional facilities, and renew our infrastructure.
 Water rates pay for the CIP and all rate payers will contribute equally to this project.
 MWU routinely reviews rates and works through the Wisconsin Public Service Commission to establish equitable rates based on the utility’s financial needs.
 Water rates are expected to rise as necessary to cover the cost of the overall CIP.